-A housing development project that includes the minimum amount of on-site restricted affordable units shall be entitled to utilize the entire Bonus Height or Bonus Stories as outlined in the lot's Form District, when the Form District includes a Bonus Height or Bonus Stories metric.
+A housing development project that includes the minimum amount of on-site restricted affordable units as outlined in Sec.
+9.3.2.B.1 (Eligibility) shall be entitled to use the entire bonus height or bonus stories as outlined in the lot's Form District, when the Form District includes a bonus height or bonus stories metric.